ctdeepwatermonitoring/5YrMonitoringRpt/Project.md

 5. Try writing some code to answer the questions at the bottom of the script.

+6. As you work, push changes to the repo frequently!
+By doing so I can peak in to help as needed and collaborate.

+7. Post your progress, changes, comments, questions, thoughts or anything else project related on the slack channel.

 ### <a name="dbtables"></a> Description of data in DB Tables

 ---